anhpham-econ/anhpham-econ.github.io/research.md

 title: Research
 ---

-*Ungated working paper versions of my published papers can be downloaded, where available*
+*Ungated working paper versions of my published papers can be downloaded, where available.
+If you would like a copy of the paper, please drop Anh an email at ngoc.t.pham@adelaide.edu.au.*

 # Housing